How to Safely and Securely Sell Your Engagement Ring Online (And Get the Best Offer)

 No certifications or licenses

-The buyer doesn’t have any certifications or grade to the standards of professional organizations such as the Gemological Institute of America (GIA) or the American Gem Society (AGS).
+The buyer doesn’t have any certifications or grades to the standards of professional organizations such as the Gemological Institute of America (GIA) or the American Gem Society (AGS).

 No customer reviews or testimonials

-The buyer doesn’t have customer reviews or testimonials available to show their reputation and track record.
+The buyer doesn’t have customer reviews or testimonials to show their reputation and track record.

 No customer protection policies